This post’s two-part mission is to:

 “I, [Your name here] prefer to take shortcuts in life by using other people’s templates rather than doing the hard work of creating my own life and mission—and personal mission statement—from the ground up.”

-I’ve certainly convinced myself more than ever with all the research and thinking I did to write this.
+I don’t know about you, but I’ve certainly convinced myself more than ever about the value of personal mission statements after all the research and thinking I did to write this.

 I plan on doing my best.